ccdle12/struffle/README.md

 ```

 ### Create a new test
-* It's important that the <name of contract> is exactly the same as the contract you are trying to test
+* It's important that the 'name of the contract' is exactly the same as the contract you are trying to test
 ```
 struffle create-test <name of contract>
 ```